Hipparchus-Math/hipparchus/src/site/markdown/developers.md

     of values, exceptions or special return values.
   * External references or full statements of definitions for all mathematical terms used in component documentation _must_ be provided.
-  * Hipparchus javadoc generation now supports embedded LaTeX formulas via the [MathJax](http://www.mathjax.org) javascript display engine.
+  * Hipparchus javadoc generation supports embedded LaTeX formulas via the [MathJax](http://www.mathjax.org) javascript display engine.
 To embed mathematical expressions formatted in LaTeX in javadoc, simply surround the expression to be formatted with either `\\(` and  `\\)` for inline